Cianna Murray: Ice hockey career

-Lieffers first became an ice hockey official at age 12, following her older brothers.
+Murray first became an ice hockey official at age 12, following her older brother.
 She often officiated the early weeknight game, then played in the late game.
 She quit officiating after one season following a confrontation with a verbally abusive coach, then returned after one season as encouraged by her mother.
-Lieffers progressed through the levels of the Prince Albert Minor Hockey Association, receiving the Kenneth R. Stiles Memorial Scholarship.
+Murray progressed through the levels of the Prince Albert Minor Hockey Association, receiving the Kenneth R. Stiles Memorial Scholarship.

-During high school, Lieffers officiated in games for boys her own age.
+During high school, Murray officiated in games for boys her own age.
 Within a year, she progressed to working in the Saskatchewan Male U18 AAA Hockey League and the Prairie Junior Hockey League.
 When moving to Saskatoon after high school, she became passionate about officiating with more opportunity in a bigger city.
 In 2013, she was assigned to her first National Women's Under-18 Championship.
 She also officiated at the Esso Cup and Canada Winter Games, and worked Saskatchewan Huskies men's and women's hockey games.
 In 2014, she officiated one of the longest Canadian university hockey games played, a match that included four overtime periods.

-In 2016, Lieffers began working as a linesperson in the Saskatchewan Junior Hockey League (SJHL).
+In 2016, Murray began working as a linesperson in the Saskatchewan Junior Hockey League (SJHL).
 As one of the first females to work in the league, she recalled that when arriving at the arena's entrance for players and officials, she was once "told to go around to the front with the rest of the ticket-buying public".
-According to Lieffers, the Saskatchewan Hockey Association began a development program for its officials in 2017.
+According to Murray, the Saskatchewan Hockey Association began a development program for its officials in 2017.
 In the same year, she became the third female official to earn a Hockey Canada level five certification.
 She obtained an International Ice Hockey Federation certification to referee internationally in 2017, after previously working the 2018 Winter Olympics qualification tournament in Mexico City as a linesperson in 2016.

-Lieffers officiated her first international event in Canada when Saskatoon hosted the 2018 4 Nations Cup, and refereed at the 2019 U18 Women's World Championship in Scotland.
+Murray officiated her first international event in Canada when Saskatoon hosted the 2018 4 Nations Cup, and refereed at the 2019 U18 Women's World Championship in Scotland.
 In 2019, she transitioned from a linesperson to referee in the SJHL, and was part of the first all-female officiating crew in the Saskatchewan Male U18 AAA Hockey League.
 On February 3, 2019, she was one of four female officials to work a game between the Moose Jaw Generals and the Yorkton Maulers.
 To have four female officials work the same game was a goal of their mentor, Jason Mercer, a former police officer who had died before the goal was realized.